ZiyuGuo99/Thinking-while-Generating/README.md

 }
 ```

 ## 🧠 Related Work

 - **[ImageGen-CoT](https://github.com/ZiyuGuo99/Image-Generation-CoT)**: Can We Generate Images with CoT?
 Let's Verify and Reinforce Image Generation Step by Step.
+- **[T2I-R1](https://arxiv.org/pdf/2505.00703.pdf)**: T2I-R1: Reinforcing Image Generation with Collaborative Semantic-level and Token-level CoT.
+- **[Delving into RL for Image Generation with CoT: A Study on DPO vs. GRPO](https://arxiv.org/pdf/2505.17017.pdf)**: A comprehensive comparison of DPO and GRPO for Reinforcement Learning in CoT-based image generation.